abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-04.md

     ![A screenshot of a computer Description automatically generated](../media/Lab-04/image13.png)

 8. The four new tables are blank tables with their schema defined.
 Now you need a way to properly load these tables.
-Navigate back to your workspace **RTI_username**.
+Navigate back to your workspace **RTI_<inject key="DeploymentID" enableCopy="false"/>**.

 ## Task 2: Load Broze Tables using a Data Pipeline